issues37/BinaryStateFNN/README.md

 # BinaryStateFNN

-A interactive neural network visualizer and trainer built with React and Canvas.
+Interactive neural network visualizer and trainer built with React and Canvas.

 ## Features